tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 This page walks you through a simple demonstration of how TiKV recovers from failures and continues to provide services during failures.

 1. Start a 6-node local cluster.
-2. Run a sample workload via [go-ycsb](https://github.com/pingcap/go-ycsb), terminate a node to simulate a failure, and see how the cluster continues uninterrupted.
+2. Run a sample workload via [go-ycsb](https://github.com/pingcap/go-ycsb), then kill a node to simulate a failure, and see how the cluster seamlessly continues.
 3. Leave that node offline for long enough to watch the cluster repair itself by re-replicating missing data to other nodes.
 4. Increase to 5-way replication, then simultaneously take two nodes offline, and again see how the cluster continues uninterrupted.